bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 		:returns: TRUE if supported, FALSE if not
 		:rtype: Boolean

-		This function is automatically called when accessing drivers via
+		This method is automatically called when accessing drivers via
 		$this->cache->get().
-However, if the individual drivers are used, make sure to call this function to ensure the driver is supported in the hosting environment.
+However, if the individual drivers are used, make sure to call this method to ensure the driver is supported in the hosting environment.

 		::